ryan-l-robinson/Drupal-open-menu/README.md

 ## Overview

-This provides a base Drupal site that can function within [GitPod](https://gitpod.io).
+This provides a base Drupal site that can function within [GitPod](https://gitpod.io), in order to demonstrate the open menu functionality that will soon be detailed more in a corresponding blog post.

 ## Usage